XCrySDen --

 XCrySDen Software and Hardware Requirements

-XCrySDen can run on most UNIX-like platforms, without any special hardware requirements.
-It has been also ported to MAC OSX (thanks to Mike Ford), but requires X11.
-It can also run under Windows, but requires the CYGWIN environment.
+XCrySDen natively runs on GNU/Linux without any hardware requirements.
+It has been also ported to Mac OS (thanks to Mike Ford, David Strubbe, Hanspeter Niederstrasser, Marino Vetuschi Zuccolini, Tomohiko Tasaka, David Wood, and others), but requires X11.
+It can also run under Windows, but requires either the CYGWIN or WSL).

 Webmaster: Tone Kokalj